 The Nature Kids Preschool year runs from mid September-mid May.
 Fees are broken down into monthly payments and are due by the 25th of each month in order to maintain your child’s place during the next month.

-(Scholarships are available.
+(Scholarships are available for the 5 days/week program only.
 Please contact the Director for more information.)

 We have two different class options: